DIKU-EDU/uldp16/material/unix-like-data-processing.md

 # `gnuplot`

 `gnuplot` is a command-line driven graphing utility. `gnuplot` is installed on our server, but you can also go ahead and install it locally.
+Some (Linux) platforms have multiple versions of `gnuplot` based on different graphical user interface (GUI) frameworks.
+The choice, for our purposes, does not matter.

-If you run `gnuplot` in the wild it will attempt to start up a graphical user interface once there is a plot to show.
-Since we have no graphical user interface when connected to our server, we want to suppress this default behaviour.
+If you run `gnuplot` in the wild it will attempt to start up a GUI once there is a plot to show.
+Since we have no GUI capabilities when connected to our server, we want to suppress this default behaviour.
 Initial user-level settings for `gnuplot` can be specified in your `~/.gnuplot` file.

 To ask `gnuplot` to plot graphs in ASCII, add this line to your `~/.gnuplot`: